Tigers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Torkelson will lead the Detroit Tigers into a matchup with Rowdy Tellez and the Milwaukee Brewers on Monday at 7:40 PM ET, in the first game of a three-game series at American Family Field.
+Nick Maton will lead the Detroit Tigers into a matchup with Christian Yelich and the Milwaukee Brewers on Tuesday at 7:40 PM ET, in the second game of a three-game series at American Family Field.

-The Brewers are the favorite in this one, at -160, while the underdog Tigers have +135 odds to play spoiler.
-The over/under is 8.5 runs for the game.
+The Brewers are the favorite in this one, at -175, while the underdog Tigers have +145 odds to play spoiler.
+The over/under for the matchup is listed at 8.5 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.